- Frequently Asked Questions

 How much is tuition and what does it include?

-The Master of Arts in Disaster Management is the second most affordable market rate graduate degree offered at FIU.
+The Master in Disaster Management is the second most affordable market rate graduate degree offered at FIU.
 Tuition ($24,990) includes: university fees, books*, parking and meals, which will be served prior to each class.

 *Effective July 1, 2016, the US Department of Education now requires academic institutions to allow students to purchase their own textbooks at their own expense.
 If students chose the opt-out path, tuition will not include the cost of textbooks.
 If students opt-in, however, the program may include the cost of textbooks as part of tuition.